justschen/copilot-chat-vision-sample/README.md

 forked from https://github.com/microsoft/vscode-extension-samples

 Provide your own open api key!
+Also make sure to set the hidden setting `"chat.experimental.imageAttachments": true`

 # Example Attachment Scenarios:
 1. Copy and Pasting an image from clipboard.